0xPARC/0xparc-intro-book/easy/src/intro.typ

 == Ideas in programmable cryptography

-These notes focus on the following specific topics.
+These notes address programmable cryptography through expositions on specific topics.
+We quickly bpreview them here.

-=== Two-party computation (2PC)
+=== 2PC: Two-party computation

-In a *two-party computation*, two people want to jointly compute some known function
+In a _two-party computation_, two people want to jointly compute some known function
 $ F(x_1, x_2), $
-where the $i$th person only knows the input $x_i$ -- and they want to do it without either person learning the other person's input.
+where the $i$th person only knows the input $x_i$ --- and they want to do it without either person learning the other person's input.

-For example, we saw earlier Yao's millionaire problem --- Alice and Bob want to know who has a higher income without revealing the incomes themselves.
+For example, in Yao's millionaire problem --- Alice and Bob want to know who has a higher income without revealing the incomes themselves.
-This is the case where $F = max$, and $x_i$ is the $i$'th person's income.
+This is the case where $F = max()$, and $x_i$ is the $i$'th person's income.

 Two-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.
+It generalizes to _multi-party computation (MPC)_, which is one of the main classes of programmable cryptography.

-=== The SNARK: proofs of general problems
+=== SNARK: proofs of general problems

-The *SNARK*, first described in 2012, provides a way to produce proofs of _arbitrary_ problem statements, at least once the problem statements are encoded as a system of equations in a certain way.
+The _SNARK_, first described in 2012,
+provides a way to produce proofs of _arbitrary_ problem statements, once the problem statements are encoded as a system of equations in a certain way.
 The name stands for:

-- *Succinct*: the proof length is short (actually constant length).
+- _Succinct_: the proof length is short (actually constant length).
-- *Non-interactive*: the protocol does not require back-and-forth communication.
+- _Non-interactive_: the protocol does not require back-and-forth communication.
-- *Argument*: basically a proof.
+- _Argument_: basically a proof.
   There's a technical difference, but we won't worry about it.
-- *of Knowledge*: the proof doesn't just show the system of equations has a solution;
+- _of Knowledge_: the proof doesn't just show the system of equations has a solution;
   it also shows that the prover knows one.

-One additional feature (which we will not cover in these notes) is *zero-knowledge* (which turns the abbreviation into "zkSNARK"): with a zero-knowledge proof, a person reading the proof doesn't learn anything about the solution besides that it's correct.
+One additional feature (which we will not cover in these notes) is _zero-knowledge (zk)_ (which turns the abbreviation into "zkSNARK"): with a zero-knowledge proof, a person reading the proof doesn't learn anything about the solution besides that it's correct.

 So, you can think of these as generalizing something like a group signature scheme to authenticating any sort of transaction: